verrazzano/docs/content/en/docs/setup/install/installation.md

 Verrazzano supports two installation profiles:  development (dev) and production (prod).
 The production profile, which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
 The development profile provides a single node Elasticsearch and no persistent storage for the VMI.

-To use the development profile, specify the following in the config YAML file:
+To use the development profile, specify the following in the rKkubernetes manifest for the Verrazzano custom resource:

 ```
 spec: